 Student records of currently enrolled students, other than that described in N.J.A.C.
-6A:32-7.8(e) 1. below, may be disposed of after the information is no longer necessary to provide educational services to a student and in accordance with the provisions of N.J.A.C.
+6A:32-7.8(e), may be disposed of after the information is no longer necessary to provide educational services to a student and in accordance with the provisions of N.J.A.C.
 6A:32-7.8(b).
-Such disposition shall be accomplished only after written parental or adult student notification and written parental or adult student permission has been granted or after reasonable attempts of such notification and reasonable attempts to secure parental or adult student permission have been unsuccessful.

 Upon graduation or permanent departure of a student from the school district, the parent or adult student shall be notified in writing that a copy of the entire student's record will be provided to them upon request.
 Information in student records, other than that described in N.J.A.C.
-6A:32-7.8(e) 1. below, may be disposed of, but only in accordance with the Destruction of Public Records Law, N.J.S.A.
+6A:32-7.8(e), may be disposed of, but only in accordance with the Destruction of Public Records Law, N.J.S.A.
 47:3-15 et seq.
 Such disposition shall be in accordance with the provisions of N.J.A.C.
-6A:32-7.8(c)2 accomplished only after written parental or adult student notification and written parental or student permission has been granted, or after reasonable attempts at such notification and reasonable attempts to secure parental or adult student permission have been unsuccessful and prior written authorization has been obtained from the New Jersey Department of State, Records Committee.
+6A:32-7.8(c)2.